 Enabling IPv6 and dual-stack in Charmed Kubernetes

-These features can be used simply by changing the configuration for Calico and the Kubernetes master to include the relevant CIDRs.
+These features can be used simply by changing the configuration for Calico and the Kubernetes control-plane to include the relevant CIDRs.

 For Calico, the